Dynamic ARP Inspection

 DAI Blocked Events

-If a client has been flagged by DAI incorrectly, it is possible to whitelist the entry so the traffic does not get dropped.
-Whitelisting these entries will add them to the DHCP snooping table as valid snoop entries.
+If a client has been flagged by DAI incorrectly, it is possible to add the entry to the Allowed list so the traffic does not get dropped.
+Allowing these entries will add them to the DHCP snooping table as valid snoop entries.
 This will tie the MAC address of the client to the IP address in the table so traffic will not be flagged as invalid or malicious.
-This action can be done under Switch > DHCP servers and ARP.
+This action can be done under Switching > Monitor > DHCP servers & ARP.

-In the DAI Blocked Events, you can select the entry you wish to whitelist, and then use the Move to whitelist button.
+In the DAI Blocked Events, you can select the entry you wish to allow, and then use the Move to allow list button.

-You will now see the entry you selected under the Whitelisted snoop entries section.
+You will now see the entry you selected under the Allow listed snoop entries section.
 Traffic from this MAC address using this IP address will no longer be blocked by DAI on the switches.